-The Corporation approved a financial plan in July 2020 which sets objectives for the year to July 2021.
-The college aims to maintain its health rating of 'outstanding' and achieve a small surplus.
+The Corporation approved a financial plan in July 2021 which sets objectives for the year to July 2022 and considered the direction of travel for the following two years.
+The college aims to maintain its health rating on the border of Good/Outstanding and achieve a small surplus on a management accounting basis ( $\pm$ 127k).